What Are Dental Implants?

 The Dental Implant Process

 Dental implants are surgically inserted into the jaw bone.
 The implant uses a titanium post that bonds with the jawbone, permanently securing it in place.
 Sand Creek Family Dental works with patients to create custom treatment plans designed to restore your smile.
-Dr. Benjamin Lee has been trained in implant dentistry and has the skills and experience needed to ensure your dental implant will be successful.
+Our dentists have been trained in implant dentistry and has the skills and experience needed to ensure your dental implant will be successful.

 Patients will come to our office and receive an evaluation of their oral health to determine if they are candidates for dental implants.
 Certain patients may have health conditions that may require a different type of dental procedure to be used.
 If we find there is not enough bone density to hold the implant in place, which requires bone grafting.
 The bone will help to strengthen the area to ensure the dental implant will be successful.
 Following bone grafting, patients come back several months later to ensure the bone is ready for the procedure.

 The dental implant procedure will involve anesthesia to numb the area.
-Dr. Lee will then begin the implant process by surgically drilling into the jawbone and securing the implant in place.
+Your dentist will then begin the implant process by surgically drilling into the jawbone and securing the implant in place.
 The implant is covered by an abutment, which will hold a prosthetic tooth in place.
 Dental implants are deemed one of the most successful dental procedures, with a 98% success rate.
-When performed by an experienced dental implant specialist like Dr. Lee, you can be rest assured that the implant will be safely inserted and will be able to help restore your smile.
+When performed by an experienced dental implant specialist, you can rest assured that the implant will be safely inserted and will be able to help restore your smile.

 How Much Do Dental Implants Cost?